 Need to avoid gluten?
 There’s no reason you have to miss out on the deliciousness of homemade pie.
-We’ll be honest: pie crust is a little fussy to make (even traditional wheat-containing crust is finnicky).
+We’ll be honest: pie crust is a little fussy to make (although the right pie baking tools makes it a lot easier).
 If you’re still learning the gluten free baking basics, we’ve got plenty of ideas for making gluten-free pie as easy as pie, especially with this gluten-free pie crust.
 More advanced, or game for a project?
 We also share pointers for making gluten-free crust from scratch.

 Skill Level: Easy